 Tow truck drivers are hired by local and national towing companies, companies offering truck dealerships, travel and insurance.
 At the moment, here are a few examples of employers hiring for similar positions: Copart, Inc., AAA, Rush Enterprises, Mossy Automotive Group, Caliber Collision, and Bobby & Steves Auto World.
 Employers value applied skills like automotive knowledge, customer service potential and bilingual communication skills.

-Can I Become a Tow Truck Driver?
+How To Become a Tow Truck Driver

 Tow Truck Driver Salary Data